 Most organizations lump travel into one category, but the systems requirements differ depending on what you're trying to solve.

-If you only “buy travel insurance” and don’t address the domestic friction case, you’ll miss the biggest day-to-day opportunity to reduce waste and improve employee experience.
+If you only buy travel insurance and ignore the domestic friction case, you'll miss the biggest day-to-day opportunity to reduce waste and improve employee experience.

 In practice, that means building a travel-ready front door that is used first and easy to understand.

-• Mobile-first access: virtual care and navigation that work anywhere employees are traveling
+- Mobile-first access: virtual care and navigation that work wherever employees go.

-• Clear site-of-care guidance: not a directory, but simple direction employees can act on quickly
+- Clear site-of-care guidance: not a directory, but simple, actionable direction.

-• Upfront support over reimbursement: help employees avoid bad billing outcomes rather than asking them to fix it afterward
+- Upfront support over reimbursement: help employees avoid bad billing—not fix it after.

-• Bill resolution as a safety net: a defined process for itemized bill review and dispute support when travel generates messy claims
+- Bill resolution as a safety net: a defined process for review and dispute support when claims get messy.

-• Clean documentation: consistent records reduce downstream confusion and improve resolution speed
+- Clean documentation: consistent records reduce confusion and speed resolution.

-If you want a simple mental model, it’s this: the best travel benefit doesn’t just pay.
-It guides.
+Simple mental model: the best travel benefit doesn't just pay—it guides.

 A quick travel readiness check for employers